 At that time, Stirling Council felt it necessary to appoint a part-time caretaker for the theatre and retired local businessman, Eugene Burrell, was asked to take on this position for a maximum of 5 hours/week.
 Eugene, like the members of SPAC, devoted many more hours than that to keeping the building running with a variety of live entertainment.

-A truly exciting time for SPAC, and for the future of the theatre, came in 1990 when Board Chair, Alex Winkler made arrangements to buy Pierre LaCasse’s beautiful Bosendorfer grand piano for a quarter of its assessed value.
+A truly exciting time for SPAC, and for the future of the theatre, came in 1990 when Alex Winkler , local lawyer and future Board Chair of the SFT, made arrangements to buy Pierre LaCasse’s beautiful Bosendorfer grand piano for a quarter of its assessed value.
 The “Key Campaign” was kicked off in early 1991, with the 92 keys of the Bosendorfer supported by donations of $100 each.
 The names of each donor are permanently inscribed on a plaque in the lobby of the theatre – check it out next time you head up to the Eugene Burrell Hall.
-The SFT is very proud of the fact that our beautiful Bosendorfer is the only one between Toronto and Ottawa available for use by musicians who come into the theatre for concerts and performances.
+The SFT is very proud of the fact that this beautiful Bosendorfer is the only one between Toronto and Ottawa available for use by musicians who come to the theatre for concerts and performances.

 The next big step forward in the development of the theatre came in November 1996 when Caroline Smith was hired full-time as the Artistic and Managing Director of the newly formed professional theatre company, Stirling Festival Theatre (SFT).
 With the continued support of massive team of volunteers and local craftspersons, this 1927 Community Service Building was repaired, updated and made ready for its first summer of professional entertainment.